dockstore/dockstore-documentation/docs/advanced-topics/best-practices/best-practices-secure-fair-workflows.rst

 	- Dockstore does not require a user to sign in to search published content, which increases transparency and usability to a greater audience.

-	- Dockstore implements its own REST API and also a standardized :doc:`GA4GH API <../../advanced-topics/conversions>` that can be used for sharing tools and workflows.
+	- Dockstore implements its own REST API and also a standardized GA4GH TRS (`see <https://www.ga4gh.org/product/tool-registry-service-trs/>`_) API that can be used for sharing tools and workflows.

 - Use :doc:`Dockstore’s snapshot feature <../../advanced-topics/snapshot-and-doi>` to provide an immutable release of your workflow that can be verified.